jschaeke/arduinoHouse/README.md

 # arduinoHouse
+For an Arduino Uno with ethernet shield:
-Arduino Uno:  OneWire temp sensors, Wiegand rfid reader, some simple input detect and a Relayboard all on MQTT
+OneWire temp sensors, Wiegand rfid reader, some simple input detect and a relayboard all subscribed on an MQTT broker.